-Homemade Cranberry Sauce!!
+Homemade Cranberry Persimmon Salad!!
 And a bonus recipe of my persimmon pudding, YUM.
 Fresh cranberries and persimmons are my two favorite Fall fruits and combined in this dish they are a knockout.
-What I look forward to most at this time of year is making this tasty cranberry sauce, and I totally eat it as a meal.
+What I look forward to most at this time of year is making this tasty cranberry salad, and I totally eat it as a meal.
 If you aren’t quite sure what to do with fresh cranberries or persimmons that are on sale in stores right now, then this recipe is for you!

 And say goodbye to the weird gelatinous canned cranberry sauce we’re all used to…yuck, that’s no one’s favorite side dish.
 This replacement has texture, it’s colorful, fresh and super delicious.
 It’s also way healthier, low fat raw vegan, and a dish that your friends and family will love.